WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

      "id": "did:example:2bdf6273-a52e-4cdf-991f-b5f000008829",
      "type": "Invocation",

-     // Dummy Bot is invoking the certificate they have,
+     // Dummy Bot is invoking the proclamation they have,
      // but the whole chain will be checked for attenuation and
      // verification of access
      "cert": "did:example:d2c83c43-878a-4c01-984f-b2f57932ce5f",